eonofrey/comparable_company_analysis/README.md

 #### Background

 Comparable company analysis (CCA) is one of the most common valuation techniques in banking.
 This process attempts to estimate the enterprise value (market cap + debt + minority interest - cash) of a private company using the enterprise values of similar, public companies.
-Enteprise value is used to assess comany value in situations such as M&A advisory, fairness opinions, IPOs and restructuring.
+Enterprise value is used to assess company value in situations such as M&A advisory, fairness opinions, IPOs and restructuring.

 The simplified steps to comparable company analysis are as follows: